Peacock Bass Articles

 PLANNING A TRIP FOR AMAZON PEACOCK BASS

 Peacock bass fishing success is dependent on selecting the right location at the appropriate season.
-You must be able to depend on your outfitter to ensure that you'll be traveling during a productive period, with the right water levels, and configuration of the prospective fishery.
-Many programs bring anglers to fixed camps which cannot adjust to changing conditions and water levels, or they house them on large houseboats in situations where they cannot access the shallow headwaters, leaving fishermen far from productive waters.
+An Amazon operator must have the ability to move their operations and the flexibility to provide anglers with the trip that most closely suits their expectations.
+Many programs bring anglers to fixed camps which cannot adjust to changing conditions and water levels, or they house them in situations where they cannot access the most productive waters.
 When the fishing is good, anglers relax and are able to enjoy the fantastic surroundings and immerse themselves in the experience.
-The flexibility of movable camps assures that anglers will have access to waters which enable fishing success and wonderful experiences of jungle life.
+The flexibility of our movable operations assures that anglers will have access to waters which enable fishing success and wonderful experiences of jungle life.